thomaswiener/wiener.io/about.md

 </p>

 I am a freelance php expert, with more than 8 years of experience in software development and 2 years particularly in symfony2.
-As a former CTO and lead developer of several startups in Berlin I am widely experienced in architecture, test driven development and continuous integration solutions.
+As a former CTO and lead developer of several startups in Berlin I am widely experienced in architecture, SOLID programming, test driven development and continuous integration solutions.

 My priorities are: